When you start being enthusiastic about whatever it is you like, that is the golden age for you. – Michael Winterbottom

 Delta awarded a minimum of 1,000 miles for every segment flown (or the actual mileage if longer).
 Elite-level status was earned either by reaching a mileage threshold or flying a required number of segments (30 for silver, 60 for gold).
 Living in a non-hub city meant that almost every round-trip would earn a minimum of 4,000 miles AND four segments.
 Furthermore, first-class travel scored double points, even if a mileage award was used to upgrade from an economy-class ticket.

 I soon became adept at working the system.
 Delta’s MX reward certificates cost only 2,500 points to redeem, yet secured a first-class seat plus double the miles!
-This meant that on a four-segment trip (which all of mine were), I would actually receive a net gain of 1,500 extra points for the privilege of flying first class!
+On a common four-segment trip through an airline hub, a customer would earn a net gain of 1,500 extra miles for the privilege of flying first class!
 The double points also brought you more quickly to elite level, which meant special check-in lines, early boarding and even more mileage bonuses.

-Some colleagues even booked domestic tickets with as many as ten segments (e.g. Columbia-Atlanta-Dallas-Salt Lake-LA-San Diego and back) in order to earn more credits and achieve premium status.
-It took only three such trips to reach silver level!
+Some colleagues booked domestic tickets with as many as ten individual segments (e.g. Columbia-Atlanta-Dallas-Salt Lake-Los Angeles-San Diego and back) to earn even more credits and achieve premium status.
+It took only three such trips to reach Medallion elite level!

 Why go through all the trouble of extra time, delays and potential lost baggage?
 Simple—the rewards were fantastic!
 From first-class upgrades to free transatlantic tickets, the portfolio of prizes was well worth the effort.
 When my wife and I got married in Hawaii, 14 guests flew free using 325,000 of our accrued award miles.
 Free watches, luggage, golf clubs and many other gifts were also available.